defold/defold.github.io/manuals/shader.md

 After vertex shading, the on screen shape of the component is decided: primitive shapes are generated and rasterized, meaning that the graphics hardware splits each shape into *fragments*, or pixels.
 It then runs the fragment shader program, once for each of the fragments.
-For an on screen image 16x24 pixels in size, the program runs 384 times, each in parallell.
+For an on screen image 16x24 pixels in size, the program runs 384 times, each in parallel.

 ![fragment shader](../images/shader/fragment_shader.png)